ashfrazer/Pocket-Weather-Gradle/README.md

 ## How to Run Pocket Weather
 Once you clone this repository, there are a few different options to run Pocket Weather.

+Open the terminal in your IDE and run the command `gradlew clean build`.

 If you want to run the JAR file, open your terminal and navigate to the project.
 Then, enter the command `java -jar build/libs/PocketWeather-1.0-SNAPSHOT.jar`.

 Another option is to open your IDE and enter `gradlew run` into the terminal.